gislite/webgis-pub/templates/part02_mapserver_MapServer/10_mstup_MapServer-Setup/09_hello-mapserver.md

     <img border="1" src="{SITE_URL}/cgi-bin/mapserv?map=/owg/mfa0.map&mode=map"/>

 The above code is the basic usage of declaring images in HTML, but the parameters of ``src`` are not common image formats such as Jpeg, PNG, GIF, but the MapServer CGI program and some parameters.
 All you need to know here is that the MapServer CGI program will return an image based on these parameters, so the HTML image declaration above is actually nothing special; the mechanism will be explained later.

 ## The basic usage of Mapfile

 A Mapfile defines a collection of cartographic objects, which together determine the appearance and behavior of the map displayed on the page.
 It functions similarly to Apache's ``httpd.conf`` configuration file.
 Based on the same geographic data, mapping applications can use different Mapfiles to present maps with different characteristics, corresponding to different user behaviors.

 It may seem like a static configuration file would have limited functionality, but MapServer is designed so that using Mapfiles can produce very powerful applications.

 The definition of a map file consists of key-value pairs.
-Some of the listed values are separated by spaces and must be enclosed in parentheses.
+Some listed values are separated by spaces and must be enclosed in parentheses.
 Both single and double parentheses are fine.

 Keyword values with embedded spaces must be enclosed, which is good practice for all strings.

 At the same time, it should be noted that MapServer keywords are not case-sensitive, but some database retrieval methods are case-sensitive.

 In MapServer, to generate the above picture, the Mapfile code is: